ctu-mrs/ctu-mrs.github.io/docs/10-prerequisities/03-git.md

 ---
 title: Git
+pagination_label: Version control using GIT
+description: Version control using GIT
 ---

 # Git

-GIT is a file versioning system.
+GIT is a distributed versioning control system.
 All our code is stored and versioned using Git and hosted on [Gihub](https://github.com/ctu-mrs).
 It allows collaborative work between many people and can be managed entirely from the terminal.